 International Experience Awards

-Twelve years ago, the International Experience Awards (IEA) program was created with revenues generated by our China Projects in order to provide students with a unique international experience.
+In 1999-2000, the International Experience Awards (IEA) program was created with revenues generated by our China Projects in order to provide students with a unique international experience.
 The OPPI Eastern Ontario District recently made a donation to increase the awards.
 Normally, three to five awards of $1,700 each are given out every year.
 Proposals on planning-related topics are submitted for adjudication by a selection panel comprised of first- and second-year students.
 The proposals are judged on their feasibility, practicality and innovation.
 The award recipients give a presentation to the student body and faculty before and after returning from their trips.
-The 2012 award winners were Mladen Kukic (’13) for travel to Amsterdam, The Netherlands, Jonathan Pradinuk for travel to Helsinki, Finland, and Marisa Talarico (’13) for travel to Bogota, Colombia.
-See the last pages of the newsletter for more information on their exciting travels!
-The 2013 winners are Cassandra Caiger (’13) (Austria), Hossein Danesh Heidari (’13) (United Arab Emirates), Lindsey Gradeen (Sweden), and Shwaan Hutton (New Zealand).
+The 2013 winners were Cassandra Caiger (’13) (Austria), Hossein Danesh Heidari (’13) (United Arab Emirates), Lindsey Gradeen ('13) (Sweden), and Shwaan Hutton ('14) (New Zealand).
+The 2014 winners were Nancy Cornish (’14) (Iceland), Arthur Grabowskis (’14) (Brazil), and Michael Rac (’14) (Norway).

 Queen's - BVDU MOU